 The IACF supports many initiatives that deal with member health and safety issues.
 American Humane Association serves as the animals' safety representative, recognizing that the safety of animals achieves, among other things, greater safety for the human actors who interact with them.

-No. Although SAG members contribute to the IACF, they do not control it.
+No. Although contribution are made by producers related to SAG and AFTRA contracts to the IACF, union members do not control the funds.
 The IACF is guided by its own board of directors -- not by SAG members or the SAG organization -- and American Humane Association’s Film & TV Unit reports directly to the IACF.

 A similar example is that you, as a citizen, pay taxes to the federal and local governments, and a portion of your taxes funds law enforcement.
 But, if an officer pulls you over for speeding, you can’t get out of paying your ticket just because you pay part of his or her salary.